ClickHouse/aws_vpc_logs_demo/README.md

    - Without this wait, the ClickPipe might attempt to use the IAM role before it's fully available
    - The 300-second wait ensures that IAM changes have propagated throughout AWS's global infrastructure
    - This prevents race conditions and "role not found" errors during deployment
+   - ClickPipes will check for data in the source location when it's being created and WILL FAIL, if no data is found.
+     - VPC Flow Logs takes about 3 to 5 mins to start landing data in the S3 bucket

 2. **Update Trust Policy (null_resource)**:
    - The ClickHouse service provides its own IAM role ARN that needs to be trusted